🎯 Quick Answer: Chinese Lucky & Unlucky Numbers

 - “天长地久” (tiān cháng dì jiǔ) – “As enduring as heaven and earth”

-- 1999 Wedding Boom – Surge in marriages during year 1999 for lasting luck
+- 1999 Wedding Boom – Surge in marriages during the year 1999 for lasting luck

 🏠 Real-Life Applications of Number 9